SatishKeshri/satishkeshri.github.io/_pages/about.md

 I am also interested in building distributed and privacy-preserving ML through collaborative (federated) learning .
 Recently, growing data privacy concerns have introduced significant obstacles in developing safe ML models for sensitive applications.
 I aim to develop federated learning algorithms for safe, reliable and robust ML applications.

 ### <span style="color:red"> News!!</span>
-<span style="color:blue"> Jan 2025</span> (upcoming): I am presenting a poster at the 26th International Conference on Distributed Computing and Networking (ICDCN), IIT Hyderabad, India.
+<span style="color:blue"> Jan 2025</span>: I presented our work as a talk and poster at the 26th International Conference on Distributed Computing and Networking (ICDCN), IIT Hyderabad, India.
+We won the "Best Poster Paper Award".

-<span style="color:blue"> Dec 2024</span> (upcoming): I am giving a talk on federated learning at the CODS COMAD 2024, IIT Jodhpur, India.
+<span style="color:blue"> Dec 2024</span>: I am giving a talk on federated learning at the CODS COMAD 2024, IIT Jodhpur, India.

 <span style="color:blue"> Nov 2024</span>: My work on the convergence study of continual federated learning is available on <a href="https://arxiv.org/abs/2411.07959v1" target="_blank">arXiv</a>.